Best Right Wingers in the Premier League (Jun 2026)

 Market Overview: Premier League Right Wingers 2025-26

-The most valuable right winger in the Premier League is Bukayo Saka, worth £150.0M and playing for Arsenal FC at 24 years old.
-The top 5 Right Wingers average £80.0M in market value, including Phil Foden and Bryan Mbeumo.
+The most valuable right winger in the Premier League is Bukayo Saka, worth £130.0M and playing for Arsenal FC at 24 years old.
+The top 5 Right Wingers average £82.0M in market value, including Bryan Mbeumo and Estêvão.

 💡 Use the search bar below to find specific players, or apply filters to narrow results by club, age range, or market value.
 Click the chart icon next to any player to view their historical value trajectory and forecast.